Creating a Workspace Response for a Data Virtualization GET Endpoint

 7. Generate a Data Virtualization Endpoint Workspace

-For example, the GET /about endpoint (created in a previous lesson) is listed under the Manual Endpoints tab.
+For example, the GET /about endpoint you created earlier appears under the Manual Endpoints tab.

-The new GET /wildfires endpoint is listed under the Workspace Endpoints tab.
+The new GET /wildfires endpoint now appears under the Workspace Endpoints tab.
+Its status is shown as Unassigned because a workspace has not been generated yet.

-To generate a workspace, select the GET /wildfires endpoint from the list.
-With the endpoint selected, use the Endpoint Actions drop-down menu to select Generate Workspace.
+To generate a workspace, select the GET /wildfires endpoint from the list (1).
+With the endpoint selected (2), use the Endpoint Actions drop-down menu to select Generate Workspace

-At this stage, we’ve defined the basic structure and configuration for the GET /wildfires endpoint.
-Reviewing the endpoint in the Swagger documentation will show all the necessary information an end user needs to understand how to make the request and interpret its responses.
+Opening the endpoint in the Swagger documentation will display everything an end user needs to make the request and understand the responses.

 Part 2: Author an Endpoint Response in FME Form